moovfinancial/moov-node/docs/output/representatives.md

 ## Types
 ### Representative

-Describes an individuals who represents the business.
+Describes an individual who represents the business.

 **Properties**